ANXIETY & AGITATION

 SynapCell's EEG Biomarker for the Yohimbine Model

-Higher frequency ranges are often related to locomotor activity and higher processes both in human and in rodents.
-Particularly in rodents, Epsilon is associated with the active state (including locomotor activities).
-Moreover, pharmacological modulations of the locomotor activity also induces an increase in the high frequency oscillations.
+Higher frequency ranges are often related to locomotor activity and higher-level processes in both humans and rodents.
+Particularly in rodents, the Epsilon frequency band is associated with an active state (including locomotor activities).
+Moreover, pharmacological modulations of locomotor activity also increase high-frequency oscillations.

 Hansen et al. 2019.